SyntaxColoring/log-viewer/Notes.md

 # Rough priorities

-- Fetching the last element throws an error.
-Probably an off-by-one error somewhere.

 - Test if we actually need virtualization.
     - It would be good if we could avoid all the complexity of reinventing find/replace, reinventing layout/reflow, reinventing viewport culling...